wikit-ai/chunknorris/docs/pages/getting_started.md

 ## Using Python

-Here are code examples for chunking documents each file type using python:
+Here are code examples for chunking documents according to their file type:

 === ".md"